GameCube controller: Super Smash Bros. for Wii U Edition controller

 The Super Smash Bros. edition controller was released in 2014, in conjunction with the release of Super Smash Bros. for Wii U. The controller features a metallic silver Super Smash Bros. logo surrounded by flames instead of the GameCube logo.
 It came in black worldwide, although a white version was released in Japan.
 The controller has the same length cable as the 2008 re-release and also lacks the metal braces inserted inside the triggers (see above).

 Along with the release of the controller, Nintendo released a GameCube controller adapter for the Wii U. The adapter supports four GameCube controllers, and all original pads are supported.
 A second adapter can be hooked up to a console, allowing up to eight players to use a GameCube controller.
-The adapter is officially compatible with Super Smash Bros. for Wii U only, and does not support any other Wii U software.
-It also does not support Wii software running on the Wii U.
+The adapter is only officially compatible with Super Smash Bros. for Wii U and does not support any other Wii U software.
+Wii software running on the Wii U also does not support the adapter either.

 Super Smash Bros.
 Ultimate Edition controller

 During E3 2018, Nintendo confirmed it would re-issue the black GameCube controller for use with Super Smash Bros.
 Ultimate for the Nintendo Switch, as, like its Wii and Wii U predecessors, the game officially supports the GameCube controller.
 This controller has the same length cable as the 2008 and 2014 re-releases and also lacks the metal braces inserted inside the triggers (see above).
 The re-issued controller was released on November 2, 2018, and features a simplified variant Super Smash Bros. emblem design.

 On the same day, Nintendo also re-released the official USB GameCube controller adapter, with a generic Nintendo embossed branding (unlike the first edition that featured the Wii U logo).
-The adapter is the same as the one released for Wii U, and both adapters work on either console.
+It is identical to the one released for Wii U, and both adapters will work on either console.
 The Switch itself and its games are capable of supporting the GameCube controller in both docked and handheld mode after a system update issued in October 2017.
-Most Switch games recognize GameCube controllers as generic controllers.
+Most Switch games recognize GameCube controllers as Pro Controllers.
 However, due to the lack of a minus button, the ZL button, clickable analogue sticks and motion sensors, players may have trouble playing games that use these features using a GameCube controller.
+The adapter is also compatible with GameCube games re-released via the Nintendo Classics service on Nintendo Switch 2.

+Though the controller and the adapter were discontinued in North America shortly after release, a second wave continued to be made for Japan.